syntax-syndicate/bee-keeper-ai-taskmanger/README.md

 ## Overview

-BeeAI Supervisor is a multi-agent AI platform designed to orchestrate specialized AI agents for completing complex tasks.
-While the name might suggest a single agent, it actually refers to the entire system - a comprehensive platform that includes a Supervisor Agent at its core which serves as your primary interface, helping to configure, manage, and coordinate other specialized agents.
+BeeAI Supervisor is a multi-agent AI system designed to orchestrate specialized AI agents for completing complex tasks.
+While the name might suggest a single agent, it actually refers to the entire system - a comprehensive runtime that includes a Supervisor Agent at its core which serves as your primary interface, helping to configure, manage, and coordinate other specialized agents.

 Think of BeeAI Supervisor as a hive of AI agents, with the Supervisor agent acting as the queen bee, orchestrating the activities of worker agents to efficiently accomplish your goals.
-This platform enables you to harness the collective intelligence of multiple specialized agents through a single, coordinated interface.
+This system enables you to harness the collective intelligence of multiple specialized agents through a single, coordinated interface.

 ## Development setup